nyu-polonsky-brine-2019/tesseract-tutorial/README.md

 # Using Tesseract on Windows

 This document outlines steps for converting pdf files into txt files on Windows 10.
+OCR with tesseract and pdfs is a two step process:

+1. convert pdfs into images (.tiff or jpg, for example)
+2. convert images into plain text (.txt files)

+Consequently, the appropriate tools and their dependencies will need to be installed for these conversions.
+These tools are not graphical; instead they must be run through the commandline.
+Typically, this can be done through the cmd.exe (also called the "Command Prompt").

 ## Required Software